Edward Woyniłłowicz: Later years

 During World War 1, Woyniłłowicz chaired a mobilisation commission in Slucak district and provided assistance to refugees.

 In 1917 he advocated the restoration of the Grand Duchy of Lithuania and supported the idea of an independent Belarus in confederation with Poland.
 He participated in meetings of the Council of the Belarusian Democratic Republic.

 In 1918 the Savičy estate was looted and its windmills, library with 5,000 rare books and a large picture gallery were burned down.
-The ancient archive of the Woyniłłowicz family, which contained documents dating back over 300 years, was completely destroyed.
+The archive of the Woyniłłowicz family, which contained documents dating back over 300 years, was completely destroyed.
 When the looters were apprehended by the German military authorities and condemned to death, Woyniłłowicz successfully petitioned to commute their sentence.

 In July 1920, Woyniłłowicz went into exile with his family and settled in Bydgoszcz (the Second Polish Republic), where he funded a large home for orphans.

 The Belarusian congress of Slucak district, which started the Slucak uprising, was held on 14–15 November 1920, in Woyniłłowicz's house in Slucak.